zilliztech/zdoc/docs/tutorials/faqs/faq-resource-planning.md

 You can downgrade your plan by deleting your enterprise plan clusters and creating new clusters in the standard plan.

 If you want to ensure a smooth transition between plans with data retained, you can[ submit a request](https://support.zilliz.com/hc/en-us).
 We can downgrade the plan for you as well.

-### How can I save costs on using Zilliz Cloud if I have a limited budget?{#how-can-i-save-costs-on-using-zilliz-cloud-if-i-have-a-limited-budget}

-To reduce cost, we suggest trying our cost-optimized CU type.
-This type of CU provides the same large capacity as the "Capacity-optimized" option, but at a lower cost with slightly reduced search performance.
-Refer to [Select the Right CU](./cu-types-explained) for more details.